 The big thing I have to take away from this sweater and indeed all of the swatches I’ve made through the summer is this: our aran yarn is great to work with across pretty much any project, be it textured stitch patterns, or colourwork.
 Ok, I will undoubtedly be a bit biased, but when we started looking at yarn blends, the one we chose performs just as we wanted it to.

-In the past I have been tormented by yarns that split easily, or even worse snap under my tension (I am a knitter of dense fabrics as Sockmatician would say).
+In the past I have been tormented by yarns that split easily, or even worse snap under my tension (I am a knitter of dense fabrics).
 Something to Knit With Aran does not have a great tendency to split.

 The Highland Wool content of the yarn means that the stitches hold together well.
 This is great for someone who tends to put his knitting down only to return to find his stitches have lemming-like leapt from the needles and dropped down several rows.
 For more competent knitters than me, this property means that cabling without a cable needle is a pretty secure operation.
 Furthermore, the yarn gives a lovely crisp definition in cables and in textured stitch patterns as Mimi has discovered.